vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 the center of the board.
 The reward is for communicating what to achieve not how to achieve it.

+There is still some exception where some intermediate small rewards can make a big difference in helping the agent to the right direction.
+Even if we accept the reward hypothesis there is still work to do to define the right rewards.

+Standard RL algorithms don't respond well to nonstationary rewards.
+For example, an user who gives rewards in real-time, the rewards will not always be the same for the same states depending on how the user reacts.

 Examples of rewards:
 To make a robot learn to walk, researchers have provided reward on each time step proportional to the robot’s forward motion.
-In making a robot learn how to escape from a maze, the reward is often 1 for every time step that passes prior to escape; this encourages the agent escape as quickly as possible.
+In making a robot learn how to escape from a maze, the reward is often -1 for every time step that passes prior to escape; this encourages the agent escape as quickly as possible.
 To make a robot learn to find and collect empty soda cans for recycling, one might give it a reward of zero most of the time, and then a reward of +1 for